ybeid/eudi-doc-architecture-and-reference-framework/docs/arf.md

 serve as fundamental guidelines.
 This approach ensures compliance with requirements emphasizing user-centricity, privacy, security, and cross-border interoperability.
-It demonstrates a commitment to both regulatory alignment and excellence in the EUDI Wallet\'s design.
+It demonstrates a commitment to both regulatory alignment and excellence in the EUDI Wallet's design.

 #### 4.1.1 User-centricity